pcarbo/varbvs/README.md

 [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function (for more recent versions of R).

-**Another note:** By default, R compiles the C code with the debugging information using the **-g** flag.
-The computations will run much faster without this debugging information.
-For example, on a Linux machine you can override the default package compilation by creating a text file **.R/Makevars** in your home directory that contains a single line: **CFLAGS=-fpic -O3**.

 ###Quick start for MATLAB

-Start by downloading the github repository for this project.
+Begin by downloading the github repository for this project.
 The simplest way to do this is to [download the repository as a ZIP archive](http://github.com/pcarbo/varbvs/archive/master.zip).
 Once you have extracted the files from the compressed archive, you will see